 The Bio-Psycho-Social Model as it Applies to Health Psychology

 When health psychologists talk about the bio-psycho-social model, behaviors are key ingredients contributing to physical health.
 Do people smoke?
 Do they drink alcohol regularly?
 Do they eat junk food?
 Have a stressful job?
 Are finances tough?
 Do people exercise regularly?
 How is the family?
 How is the social life?
 These are just a few questions that a health psychologist may explore.
-There are behavioral and social conditions that directly or indirectly affect the state of overall physical health.
+There are behavioral and social conditions that directly or indirectly relate to the state of overall physical health.

 While some do not tend to think about stress as being abnormal, it does indeed take a heavy toll on a person, both physically and emotionally.
-Health Psychologists work in clinical settings promoting behavioral change, which relates to everyday stressors of life.
-They inform the public, conduct research, teach at universities, and work in the field of sports medicine.
+One key factor in lowering stress level is determining how to recognize and respond to stress and how this relates to your behavior.
+Health Psychologists work in clinical settings promoting behavioral change that relates to the everyday anxieties of life.
+They inform the public, provide therapy, conduct research, teach at universities and work in the field of sports medicine.

 Clinical Health Psychology attempts to provide answers to the following questions:

-- What is the relationship between emotional health, wellness and physical illness?
+- What is the relationship between emotional health, physical wellness and illness?

 - What is the connection between the body, mind and environment?